Stealth Chaos due to Frame Dragging: Is the vorticity of the spacetime suppressing chaos in the PRS metric?

-The numerical evidence clearly provides insight into the role of the rotation over the geodesic dynamics of test particles: Its presence partially reconstructs the broken tori; thus eliminating the heteroclinic chaos caused by the resonant overlap produced by orbits visiting different resonant tori.
-To understand the physical meaning of the non-integrability caused by the previous choice of multipoles, it is helpful to consider the complex Ernst potential $\xi$ that has direct relation to the gravitational potential \cite{Ernst68b,ST03,pachon2011influence} and from which the multipole moments in Eq.~(\ref{multipolosP3}) derived \cite{ST03}.
-After asymptotically expanding $\xi(\rho,z)$, its real $\Re[\xi]$ and imaginary $\Im[\xi]$ parts are given by
+To understand the behavior displayed in the examples shown in the previous two sections, let us consider the complex Ernst potential $\xi$, which has a direct relation to the Newtonian gravitational potential~\cite{Ernst:1967by,Sotiriou:2004ud,Pachon:2010yg} and from which the multipole moments in Eq.~(\ref{multipolosP3}) were derived~\cite{Sotiriou:2004ud}.
+By performing a Taylor expansion of $\xi(\rho,z)$ in spherical coordinates $\left(r,\theta \right)$ at spatial infinity, its real $\Re[\xi]$ and imaginary $\Im[\xi]$ parts are